lukasz-glen/ERC721id16/README.md

 We provide a little gas optimisation.
 An approval is not deleted even if it is read.
 Instead, a token's transfer counter is attached to an approval.
-It is set at approving.
+It is set when approving.
 A current token's transfer counter is stored with token's ownership.

 ```markdown